 Parents living in the metropolitan area of Washington, D.C. have great access to scores of culturally-rich and rewarding opportunities for children to attend summer camps.
 In today’s instant access to information with our electronic devices, it is fairly easy for parents to quickly research summer camps.
 However, parents can still benefit by honing in on their research and using some clever strategies to pick the best camp opportunities for their children.

-Know Your Child! – This one is obvious, but bears repeating.
+- Know Your Child! – This one is obvious, but bears repeating.
 You know your child best.
 Try to focus on his or her personal interests and choose summer camps that your child will enjoy and want to attend.
 It is perfectly fine for parents to experiment and send their children to a summer camp that interests them personally, but parents risk losing money and most importantly, having an unhappy child attending a camp he or she may not like.

-Know Your Location and Stick With It – If you live in Virginia, are you willing to travel within the boundaries of D.C. to drop off and pick up your child every single day for a week or longer?
+- Know Your Location and Stick With It – If you live in Virginia, are you willing to travel within the boundaries of D.C. to drop off and pick up your child every single day for a week or longer?
 Do you prefer to stay within a 30-minute radius of your home?
 Consider your commute and the duration of the camp to help you determine if the distance makes a summer camp opportunity worthwhile.

-Know the Usual Stuff, but Know That Exotic Opportunities Await – It is pretty common knowledge that there will be plenty of summer camps in sports, arts and crafts and performing arts.
+- Know the Usual Stuff, but Know That Exotic Opportunities Await – It is pretty common knowledge that there will be plenty of summer camps in sports, arts and crafts and performing arts.
 It is far less common to know that there is an exciting underground of unusual, exotic, diverse summer camps that may interest your child as well.
 A few examples of the exotic include religious and faith-based bible schools or non-denominational missions for older students, foreign language immersion camps, social manners and tea camps for both genders, songwriting camps, science-based and astronomy camps and leadership camps for older students.

-Know the Costs and Set Aside a Realistic Budget – Though summer camps abound, they often come with substantial price tags.
+- Know the Costs and Set Aside a Realistic Budget – Though summer camps abound, they often come with substantial price tags.
 There is no standard one-size-fits-all measurement for how much summer camps typically cost in the metropolitan D.C. area, but it is a great idea to set aside a realistic family budget that includes the cost of the camp itself, materials or special clothing, if needed, plus commuting, gas or tolls.
 Faith-based bible schools generally cost on the low end of the summer camp spectrum, ranging from free to $75 for a one-week experience.
 The week-long RecPac summer camps offered by Fairfax County Parks Authority are slightly higher in costs, ranging from $110 – $250 per week.
 Other summer camps from well-known names such as the Smithsonian start their summer camp prices at $250 and may cost as much as $350 – $400 per week.
 The truly exclusive summer camps (and the lesser-known camps) that focus on leadership or offer out-of-state experiences may start at $500 per week, may include room-and-board options and may cost as much as $1,500 for a one-week experience.
 Before diving into your research, it is a smart idea to know how much money you want to spend on summer camps in order to save yourself and your child disappointments.

-Know it’s for Fun and Will not Help a Child get Into a Top College – This point is important and not discussed enough in parenting circles.
+- Know it’s for Fun and Will not Help a Child get Into a Top College – This point is important and not discussed enough in parenting circles.
 Many parents tend to be super competitive when it comes to camp selection and placement.
 Savvy parents know there is a wait list and an early-bird deadline for popular summer camps, and they are willing to pay extra money to get those opportunities for their children.
 A more relaxed and likely more favorable approach for you and your children is understanding that summer camps are meant to be a fun, easygoing, relaxing activity as a break between the end of the school year and the beginning of the next year.
 New friendships are ready to be made.
 Slime and messy arts and crafts are sure to stain clothes.
 There might be some innocent sunburn or good-natured bruises after rounds of soccer or volleyball.
 Kids will come home from summer camp exhausted and happy.
 That is what counts.
 Instead of focusing on your perception of “top” camps or lucrative summer camps as critical enrichment and learning for children, parents should try to enjoy the process a little more by letting go of stringent expectations and requirements for what “the best” summer camp experience should be, and being satisfied and content with lesser-known or less-popular summer camps.

 By following these top five research strategies, parents and children will go into the summer camp experience better prepared for the joy and fun that lies ahead.